LOS ANGELES CUSTOMS BROKERS AND FREIGHT FORWARDERS ASSOCIATION, INC.

 Ballots.
-Ballots shall be mailed to each member at least ten (10) days prior to the annual meeting.
-Ballots must be delivered to the chairman of the nominating committee by start of the annual meeting.
+Ballots shall be sent to each member at least ten (10) days prior to the annual meeting.
+Ballots must be received by the chairman of the nominating committee by start of the annual meeting.
 A member need not be present at such meeting for his/her ballot to be accepted.

 The chairman of the nominating committee shall announce the results of the election at the annual meeting.
 Such results shall be certified by the Board and, if no challenge is lodged, shall become final fifteen (15) days thereafter.
 Any challenge to the results shall be filed in writing with the Secretary and adjudicated by the Board within ten (10) days of receipt.
 Decisions of the Board shall be final.